-ANR has worked with The Hartford Insurance Company to provide accident insurance coverage to protect our volunteers if they are injured during the course of their volunteer activities.
-This policy also covers 4-H youth members and one-time participants in 4-H activities or programs.
+ANR has worked with The Hartford Insurance Company to provide accident insurance coverage to protect our appointed volunteers if they are injured during the course of their volunteer activities.
+Separate policies covers 4-H youth members, adult 4-H volunteers, and one-time participants in 4-H activities or programs.
 The links below provide information about the insurance policies and the forms to submit a claim.

 Additionally, volunteers/4-H members should be advised that the Hartford policy limit is $10,000 and is secondary to their own private medical insurance.
-The $10,000 limit should be used to cover their out-of-pocket expenses only, i.e. co-pays, emergency medical treatment fees, medicine/drugs, etc. or for any invoices they receive for treatment of injuries that their primary insurance does not cover, i.e. they have no insurance.
+If an injury occurs while participating in an ANR volunteer activity or 4-H event, adult volunteers or 4-H families are advised to use their personal medical insurance first.
+The Hartford policy should be used to cover their out-of-pocket expenses only, i.e. co-pays, emergency medical treatment fees, medicine/drugs, etc. or for any invoices they receive for treatment of injuries that their primary insurance does not cover, or can be used if they have no insurance.
 All volunteers and 4-H members should submit their out-of-pocket receipts and/or invoices and a completed Hartford claim form to their county 4-H/MG/MFP office representative and the county office will verify, sign and submit the claim to Hartford along with receipts for reimbursement to the volunteer or payment to the medical facility.

 4-H Youth Development Program